 STAR stands for Situation, Task, Action, Results.
 It’s a handy little guide for giving a real-world example of your skills.
 When an employer starts asking about your skills, always have a quick STAR story ready for them!

 6. Put Together a Powerful Online Package

 Impress the employer before your interview begins.
 Create a complete online PDF with links to important sites like your LinkedIn profile, a portfolio of your work, testimonials from past employers or clients, and more.
-Include visuals if possible.
+Include visuals, like a detailed timeline presentation, if possible, to showcase your milestone project.
 Make it a complete package that you can proudly share anywhere.

 7. Talk to Yourself